ElectNewt/PGPEncrypDecrypt/README.md

 # PGPEncrypDecrypt
-Allow to encrypt and decrypt PGP files.
+classes which allows you to encrypt and decrypt PGP files

 ## Dependencies
 bouncycastle URL('http://www.bouncycastle.org/csharp/')